 At this time, David’s three oldest brothers were serving on the battle lines.
 David was sent to them by his father to deliver provisions.
 When David heard the defiant words of Goliath, he was grievously offended and told King Saul he would stand up and fight against Goliath.
 “Don’t be ridiculous!” was Saul’s reply.
 “There’s no way you can fight this Philistine and possibly win!
 You’re only a boy, and he’s been a man of war since his youth” (1 Samuel 17:33, NLT).

-The term Saul used here to describe David’s age means “adolescent.”
-David was most likely still a teenager, probably 16–19 years old.
+The term Saul used here to describe David’s age is broad and can refer to anything from an infant to an adolescent.
+David was most likely a teenager, probably 16–19 years old.
 The fact that David was not yet serving in the army tells us he was definitely under 20 (see Numbers 1:3).

 Likewise, since Scripture says that David’s three oldest brothers were in the army (1 Samuel 17:13), we know they were 20 years or older.
 That leaves four brothers between them and David, strengthening the notion that David was a teenager when he fought Goliath.